timtim17/BYOB/README.md

 --------------

 ### `\BYOB\`
 Program Files for BYOB.
-Can be launched using the shortcut in the root directory.
+Can be launched using the shortcut `BYOB.exe`.

 ### `\Class Docs\`
 Some documents used in class.